thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

  - Moved to a 'Thymeleaf extras' branching and versioning scheme.
  - Added a source code feature to the generated repository file so that you have the option of installing the source code of this plugin.
+ - Fixed an issue where negative restrictions (ie: tags that the processor cannot appear on) were not being proposed at all.

 ### 0.4.0
  - Resolved [Issue #8](https://github.com/thymeleaf/thymeleaf-extras-eclipse-plugin/issues/8),
    adding support for the Spring standard dialect.
  - Added the ability to use a processor class' Javadoc content as the help content that would appear with the content assist.
  - Added autocomplete/suggestion support for attribute processors with a limited value set (eg: `th:inline` can accept only `text`, `javascript`, or `dart`).
  - Resolved [Issue #10](https://github.com/thymeleaf/thymeleaf-extras-eclipse-plugin/issues/10),